home-assistant/home-assistant.io/source/_integrations/zha.markdown

 ### Zigbee Binding and Unbinding

 Binding is a native action in Zigbee which defines on-device relations between two Zigbee devices, specific endpoints, and cluster id.
-It provides a mechanism for attaching an endpoint on one Zigbee node to one or more endpoints on another Zigbee node or Zigbee group (a group of Zigbee devices).
+It provides a mechanism for attaching an endpoint on one Zigbee node to one or more endpoints on other Zigbee nodes or groups.

 Binding is a "target destination" in form of a device address or group ID, endpoint, and cluster.
 For example, binding a Zigbee device like a remote to a Zigbee lightbulb, switch or group of lightbulbs allows direct control of the "target" device (light, switch, shade) from the "remote" Zigbee device, bypassing ZHA.
 This means that the remote can control the lightbulb/group of lightbulbs even when the Zigbee coordinator is not available.
 Binding is only supported between the same cluster, for example, "output cluster id 6" (on/off cluster) of a remote, can be only bound to an "input cluster id 6" on the target device -- light, switch.